mp-se/gravitymon/src_docs/source/installation.rst

   This version also submits performance data to an influx database with detailed execution times.

+* **firmware32.bin**

+  This is the standard release build for an ESP32 variant

 In these versions all the html files are embedded in the binaries.
 The file system is currently only used for storing the configuration file.

 If the software becomes so large the html files can be moved to the file system, but this is not enabled by default (see compiling for details).
 This approach makes installation much easier and ensure that html files and code is in sync.

 Esptool
 =======